xiaohuasuan/xiaohuasuan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My research interest includes recommendation systems and multimodal fake news detection.
+My research interest includes multimodal large language models and multimodal tasks.

 # 🔥 News
 - *2026.01*: &nbsp;🎉🎉 Our paper has been accepted for publication in IEEE Transactions on Multimedia.